The Star Named EOS Review

 The inability to face the truth when it can fundamentally change your perspective is undoubtedly a tough pill to swallow.
 As Dei's mind races as he solves each puzzle and starts questioning where his mother could be, it's a difficult process to know what will happen to him regardless of the outcome.
 Thankfully, The Star Named EOS' story is a kind one mainly focused on leaving you on a positive note, not without giving a bit of conflict on the way to keep you invested.

 Some of the puzzles are rather ingenious.
-Tasked with finding the pieces of a torn letter from Dei’s mother, you must carefully scour every bit of a beautiful forest in search of them.
-With the help of items scattered in the scenery that can be then stored in your inventory for future use, the brilliance of The Star Named EOS’ puzzles is how they use the environment and your creativity.
-One item that could be considered useless can be your saving grace if thinking outside the box.
+Tasked with finding the pieces of a torn letter from Dei's mother, you must carefully scour every bit of a beautiful forest in search of them.
+With the help of items scattered in the scenery that can be then stored in your inventory for future use, the brilliance of The Star Named EOS puzzles is how they use the environment and your creativity.
+One item that could be considered useless is your saving grace if you think outside the box.

 Breaking the convention rules of most of these point-and-click puzzle games of not having an actual character show up and just having the story be told through words or places, Dei eventually meets a mysterious character who inadvertently aids him in his time of need.

-This is where, beyond the gorgeous hand-drawn art style put in full display throughout the places Dei visits, it is possible to see an animated character in real-time.
+This is where, beyond the gorgeous hand-drawn art style displayed throughout the places Dei visits, it is possible to see an animated character in real-time.
 There are many moments in The Star Named EOS that can take your breath away, but this is certainly one of the most profound ones.

-Across 10 chapters, Dei explores his innermost thoughts while making sense of his mother’s letters, finding himself in the process.
+Across the ten chapters, Dei explores his innermost thoughts while making sense of her mother's letters, finding himself in the process.
 A brief narrative most will be able to finish in one sitting, The Star Named EOS is one of those heartwarming stories that when the realities of the world wear you down, it will be there to tuck you in and make you feel safe, as you drift off into a deep slumber.

 Luis Aviles